flancian/garden/lightning talks.md

 ![[Pasted image 20210622191857.png]]

 [[logseq]] starts as a personal project by [[tienson qin]].
 Draws inspiration from other tools like [[roam research]]; we thank all tools we learnt from.

+Privacy and data security is of utmost importance.
+Open source.
+It makes a tool for knowledge available to anyone!

+Web a